 |“These are our corporate values.
 We all need to get behind these and live them day to day.”||“These are our corporate values.
 I’d like to explore our personal values and see how they can align with the corporate values.
-I’ll start with sharing mine.”||Old: Ignores the humanity of people and expects them to toe the line.|
+I’ll start with sharing mine.”||Old: Ignores the humanity of people and expects them to toe the line.

 Positive: Respects the humanness of others and invites them to explore how they fit within the organization.
 It also starts with vulnerability and living the example by sharing first.

 |“This needs to be done ASAP.
 We don’t have time to try new things, so just do it the usual way.
 We can talk about other ideas later.”||“This needs to be done ASAP.
 I feel anxious and tempted to just stick with the old way to get it done, but I know that isn’t always best.
 How do you feel?
-What else is possible here?”||Old: Shuts down any opportunity for co-creation or even discussion.|
+What else is possible here?”||Old: Shuts down any opportunity for co-creation or even discussion.

 Positive: Starts with vulnerability to connect at a human level.
 Conveys urgency as well as curiosity to keep the door open for other perspectives.
 Invites “us together” co-creation.
 Uses “opening up” questions to open up possibilities.

 |“These are our goals for the quarter.
 Here’s how we’re going to get them done.”||“These are our goals for the quarter.
-Does anyone see anything that concerns them, or anything that excites them?”||Old: Shuts the door on collaboration and ignores the wealth of ingenuity that different people bring to the table.|
+Does anyone see anything that concerns them, or anything that excites them?”||Old: Shuts the door on collaboration and ignores the wealth of ingenuity that different people bring to the table.

 Positive: Taps into the mind power of people by opening with a broad question that will start teasing out potential roadblocks in advance, and open up new alleys of possibility for the team and the organization.

 As you can see, positive influence looks a lot like trusting people; always assuming that they are capable of creating solutions, and welcoming them into a shared experience.
 It’s very much an “us together” approach that treats people as naturally creative, resourceful and whole.
 When people are treated this way – consistently – it challenges any old, limiting beliefs that may be holding them back from bringing their best self forward.
 This is when those critical mindset shifts begin to happen, both for you and the people you lead.

 How Can I Increase My Influence?